brendanshaw14/Nuggets-Team-35/DESIGN.md

 				move the player (will use helper functions) send each client their display (with visibility) if the player got gold too
-					if that is the max amount of gold, quit the game otherwise send the GOLD message to all clients (including updated numbers for spectators) if it is an invalid key
+					update the amount of gold that this player has found if that is the max amount of gold, quit the game otherwise send the GOLD message to all clients (including updated numbers for spectators) if it is an invalid key